dmstr/phd5-docs/guide/development/cli.md

 ### `Make` vs. Docker commands

-You can create a new container bash with
+You can create a new CLI-container bash with

-    make bash
+    make cli

 or